angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 Did you know that properties are implemented slightly differently in JavaScript and TypeScript and that there is an incompatible behaviour?
 That's why projects with Angular 15 have the option `useDefineForClassFields` set in their TypeScript configuration.
 We will show you in detail what the problem is and how you should write your code so that it is future-proof for both programming languages.

+> **EDIT (January 2026): This article from 2022 has proven to be true!
+The predicted breaking changes have actually occurred.
+The Angular team has responded with an automatic migration (see below).
+We strongly recommend migrating existing code!**

 ## Contents